Scille/parsec-cloud/docs/development.rst

     $ py.test tests

-On top of that, multiple options are availables:
+On top of that, multiple options are available:

 ===============   ========================
 --runmountpoint   Include mountpoint tests